 AWS IoT SiteWise

 Today, getting performance metrics from industrial equipment is challenging because data is often locked into proprietary on-premises data stores and typically requires specialized expertise to retrieve and place in a format that is useful for analysis.
 AWS IoT SiteWise simplifies this process by providing software running on a gateway that resides in your facilities and automates the process of collecting and organizing industrial equipment data.
-This gateway securely connects to your on-premises data servers, collects data, and sends the data to the AWS Cloud.
+This gateway securely connects to your on-premises data servers, collects and processes data, and sends the data to the AWS Cloud.
+That data is also made available locally for your edge applications.
 AWS IoT SiteWise also provides interfaces for collecting data from modern industrial applications through MQTT messages or APIs.

 You can use AWS IoT SiteWise to model your physical assets, processes and facilities, quickly compute common industrial performance metrics, and create fully managed web applications to help analyze industrial equipment data, reduce costs and make faster decisions.
 With AWS IoT SiteWise, you can focus on understanding and optimizing your operations, rather than building costly in-house data collection and management applications.